Yandex Cloud

 • assignPublicIp: Internet access to the host via a public IP address, true or false.

-• folderId: ID of the folder to create the cluster in.
+• folderId: ID of the folder where you want to create your cluster.

-• networkId: ID of the network to create the cluster in.
+• networkId: ID of the network where you want to deploy your cluster.

 • serviceAccountId: Service account ID.